 17. All newly hired, re-hired, promoted, reclassified, reorganized, demoted, and transferred employees will be placed in the salary range of their appropriate group.
 The beginning salary for the employee shall be determined by several factors, including employee qualifications, education, job-related experience, and the salary of other County employees in similar positions with similar qualifications and experience, and available budgeted personnel funds.
+Beginning salary may be determined by the department head up to the mid-point of the group range for the position based on the criteria above, if budgeted funds are available in the department personnel budget.
+Salaries of laterally transferred employees may exceed the salary range mid-point, but be placed no higher than their current salary.
 A portion of the beginning salary may be deferred at the election of the elected official/department head until a satisfactory training and evaluation period has passed as determined by the elected official department head (this election must be noted on the Employee Change Status Form that is approved).